cpearce/OggIndex/README.txt

 the validator.

-You can disable Kate support by removing the HAVE_KATE preprocessor definjtions from the OggIndex and OggIndexValid's project properties.
+You can disable Kate support by removing the HAVE_KATE preprocessor definitions from the OggIndex and OggIndexValid's project properties.